Guide to Google Ads: Beginner Edition

 So you’ve taken the plunge into PPC.
 Welcome to the club!
 There is a lot that goes on in PPC.
 Luckily for you it is also one of the most open communities when it comes to sharing.
 If you run into any problems, you can quickly find help through forums, twitter, or the multitude of great PPC blogs.

-This paper will focus mostly on Google AdWords, the largest PPC platform, but the same concepts are applicable across the other platforms as well.
+This paper will focus mostly on Google Ads, the largest PPC platform, but the same concepts are applicable across the other platforms as well.
 By the end of this article, you will feel comfortable with common terminology and concepts.

 How PPC Works

 PPC stands for pay per click.
 You may also see it attributed as cost per click.
 This advertising model charges the advertiser when the ad is clicked, not when the ad is shown.